 Once the highest offer is accepted, all active bidders on that property receive an email notifying them that bidding has now closed.

 Submit Live bids 24/7

 Receive instant outbid alerts

 Extension Period Explained

-If a bid is placed within the final 60 seconds of the scheduled closing time, bidding will be extended by an additional 3 minutes.
+If a bid is placed within the final 3 minutes of the scheduled closing time, the timer will reset to countdown from a full 3 minutes.
 This is known as the ‘Extension period’.